AshampooSystems/boden/docs/docs/getting-started/installing_dependencies/mac-android.md

 1. Follow the steps in the setup wizard.
 3. Stay on the "Welcome to Android" screen and complete the steps below to complete the installation.

+!!! note
-> For Boden, it's sufficient to select the default setup type in the Android Studio Setup wizard.
-When asked, grant permission to the Intel HAXM installer to allow for Android device emulation.
+	It's sufficient to select the default setup type in the Android Studio Setup wizard.
+When asked, grant permission to the Intel HAXM installer to enable Android device emulation.

+	If Intel's HAXM installation fails, please download the latest release from [https://github.com/intel/haxm/releases](https://github.com/intel/haxm/releases) and install it manually.

 ### 2.3 Install Android NDK